tfutada/confluence-redmine-macro/README.md

 confluence-redmine-macro
 ========================

-Confluence macro that allows you to connect to integrate with Redmine via REST API.
+Confluence macro that allows you to integrate with Redmine via REST API.